Rhoticity in English: Asia

 The English spoken in Asia is predominantly rhotic.
 In the case of the Philippines, that may be explained because Philippine English is heavily influenced by the American dialect and because of Spanish influence in the various Philippine languages.
 Many East Asians in mainland China, Japan, Korea, and Taiwan who have a good command of English generally have rhotic accents because of the influence of American English.
 That excludes Hong Kong, whose English dialect is a result of its almost 150-year history as a British Crown colony and later a British dependent territory.
+However, especially in news broadcasts, commercials and government announcements, the American accent is increasingly more common.

 The lack of consonant /r/ in Cantonese contributes to the phenomenon, but has rhoticity started to exist because of the handover in 1997 and influence by the US and East Asian entertainment industries.
 Many older and younger speakers among South and East Asians have a non-rhotic accent.
 Speakers of Semitic (Arabic, Hebrew, etc.), Turkic (Turkish, Azeri, etc.), Iranian languages (Persian, Kurdish, etc.) in West Asia speak English with a rhotic pronunciation because of the inherent phonotactics of their native languages.

 Indian English can vary between being non-rhotic due to the traditional influence of Received Pronunciation (RP) or rhotic from the underlying phonotactics of the native Indo-Aryan and Dravidian languages and the growing influence of American English.
 Other Asian regions with non-rhotic English are Malaysia, Singapore, and Brunei.
 A typical Malaysian's English would be almost totally non-rhotic because of the nonexistence of rhotic endings in both languages of influence.
 A more educated Malaysian's English may be non-rhotic because Standard Malaysian English is based on RP.

 The classical English spoken in Brunei is non-rhotic.
 A change that seems to be taking place is that Brunei English is now becoming rhotic from the influence of American English, from the influence of Standard Malay, which is rhotic, and from influence of the languages of Indians in Brunei, Tamil and Punjabi.
 Rhoticity is used by Chinese Bruneians.
 The English in the neighbouring Malaysia and Singapore remains non-rhotic.
 In Brunei English, rhoticity is equal to Philippine dialects of English and Scottish and Irish dialects.
 Non-rhoticity is mostly found in older generations.
 The phenomenon is almost similar to the status of American English, which has greatly reduced non-rhoticity.

 A typical teenager's Southeast Asian English would be rhotic, mainly from the prominent influence by American English.
 Spoken English in Myanmar is non-rhotic, but there are a number of English speakers with a rhotic or partially-rhotic pronunciation.
 Sri Lankan English may be rhotic.